Glazzes/react-native-zoom-toolkit/README.md

 }
 ```
 >[!IMPORTANT]
->ResetableZoom resizes its own diemsnions not your component's ones, remember to use `flex: 1` for images and videos so they cover the entire area of ResetableZoom
+>SnapBackZoom resizes its own diemsnions not your component's ones, remember to use `{width: '100%', height: '100%'}` for images and videos so they cover the entire area of SnapBackZoom as it resizes.

 At a scale of one your image is a tile of 200x200 pixel, in other words a square, but at a scale two it resizes to 200x340 pixel size becoming a rectangle matching with the image's aspect ratio.